-This year’s NATM Fall Conference and Greater Nebraska Math Teachers’ Circle opening event will feature some top-notch presenters.
-Dan Meyer (of TED Talk fame) will lead plenary sessions at the conference, and faculty from UNL and Wayne State will lead Math Teachers’ Circle events for elementary mathematics teachers and secondary mathematics teachers, respectively.
-The NATM Conference takes place on Friday, Sept.
+This year’s NATM Fall Conference and Greater Nebraska Math Teachers’ Circle opening event featured some top-notch presenters.
+Dan Meyer (of TED Talk fame) led plenary sessions at the conference, and faculty from UNL and Wayne State led Math Teachers’ Circle events for elementary mathematics teachers and secondary mathematics teachers, respectively.
+The NATM Conference took place on Friday, Sept.
 9, at the Holiday Inn Conference Center in Kearney, NE.
 Click here for the schedule.

 The GNMTC are events which include a dinner and a presentation about mathematics especially designed to engage teachers, yet be applicable to the classroom.
-The event is FREE and will take place at the Holiday Inn the night before the conference.
+The event is FREE and took place at the Holiday Inn the night before the conference.
 EVERYONE is welcome (whether or not you will be attending the conference).
-Doors open at 5:30 p.m. on Thursday, Sept.
-8. Food will be served at 6:30 p.m. and presentations begin at 7 p.m.
+Doors opened at 5:30 p.m. on Thursday, Sept.
+8. Food was served at 6:30 p.m., and presentations began at 7 p.m.

 Elementary Teacher Presentation

 - Title: Adventures in Coding: Connections with Elementary Mathematics